Terms Of Service

 Supply Period: the period for which the Supplier shall supply the Services to the Subscriber under the Agreement, as set out in the Order Form, and which period shall commence on the Commencement Date.

-Supplier: Alpha Initiatives Ltd (registered no. 06828680) whose registered office is at Sowton Business Centre, Capital Court, Bittern Road, Exeter EX2 7FW.
+Supplier: Toptrack Learning Ltd (registered no. 06828680) whose registered office is at Sowton Business Centre, Capital Court, Bittern Road, Exeter EX2 7FW.

 Supplier's Equipment: any equipment, including tools, systems, cabling or facilities, provided by the Supplier or its sub-contractors and used directly or indirectly in the supply of the Services.